For more information consult the Canadian Tuberculosis Standards, 8th edition, Chapter 7: Extra – pulmonary tuberculosis.

 WRHA Infection Prevention & Control:

-- Infection Prevention and Control Considerations for On-the-spot Sputum Collection in Clinic Settings
+- Infection Prevention and Control Considerations for On-the-spot Sputum Collection in Clinic Settings (go to PAGE 2 of linked document)

 The client can be instructed on how to collect sputum at home and should be provided with collection containers, link to patient information on sputum collection.
 Clients should be made aware to keep all samples collected at home in the refrigerator until they bring them to the clinic or laboratory.